-First Prize In Class X, A, O or T: A Challenge Trophy presented in 1992 by DA Friend (GM) in memory of Marjorie
+First Prize In Class X, A, O or T: A Challenge Trophy presented

 Keir, an NRA Gold Medal and £20.00.

 In each remaining class: an NRA Gold Medal.

 To be awarded to the competitors whose 600 yards scores in the Alexandra, Wimbledon TR, Queen's First Stage, Prince of Wales and Queen's Second Stage make up the highest aggregates.